Occupational therapy

+Occupational therapy (OT), also known as ergotherapy in Europe, is a healthcare profession that helps people take part in the everyday activities, or occupations, that are important for daily life.
+These occupations include self-care tasks, work, school, social participation, and leisure activities.

+Occupational therapists work with people who experience illness, injury, disability, or age-related changes that limit their ability to function independently.
+They assess a person's needs, set goals, and use everyday activities as therapeutic tools.
+Therapists may also modify tasks, recommend adaptive equipment, or adjust the physical or social environment to support participation.

-Occupational therapy (OT), also known as ergotherapy, is a healthcare profession.
-Ergotherapy is derived from the Greek ergon which is allied to work, to act and to be active.
-Occupational therapy is based on the assumption that engaging in meaningful activities, also referred to as occupations, is a basic human need and that purposeful activity has a health-promoting and therapeutic effect.
-Occupational science, the study of humans as 'doers' or 'occupational beings', was developed by inter-disciplinary scholars, including occupational therapists, in the 1980s.
+Occupational therapy began developing into a formal health profession in the early twentieth century.
+Occupational science, the academic study of humans as 'doers' or 'occupational beings', was developed by interdisciplinary scholars, including occupational therapists, in the 1980s.

-The World Federation of Occupational Therapists (WFOT) defines occupational therapy as "a client-centred health profession concerned with promoting health and wellbeing through occupation.
+The World Federation of Occupational Therapists (WFOT) defines occupational therapy as a "client-centred health profession concerned with promoting health and wellbeing through occupation.
 The primary goal of occupational therapy is to enable people to participate in the activities of everyday life.
-Occupational therapists achieve this outcome by working with people and communities to enhance their ability to engage in the occupations they want to, need to, or are expected to do, or by modifying the occupation or the environment to better support their occupational engagement".
+Occupational therapists achieve this outcome by working with people and communities to enhance their ability to engage in the occupations they want to, need to, or are expected to do, or by modifying the occupation or the environment to better support their occupational engagement."

-Occupational therapy is an allied health profession.
+Occupational therapy is classified as an allied health profession in many countries.
+In the United Kingdom, occupational therapists are regulated by the Health and Care Professions Council as part of a group of professions that form the third-largest clinical workforce in the National Health Service.
 In England, allied health professions (AHPs) are the third largest clinical workforce in health and care.
 Fifteen professions, with 352,593 registrants, are regulated by the Health and Care Professions Council in the United Kingdom.

+Etymology

+In Europe, occupational therapy is also known as ergotherapy, derived from the Greek ergon which is allied to work, to act and to be active.